New for 2017

 AFTER PAINTING CONCLUDES for models

-- Models gather for group photo on stage
+- Models gather for group photo.

 - Each model moves through all Studio Photography stations